- Popular Works for Guitar Solo

-Spanish composer and guitar virtuoso Fernando Sor (1778-1839) wrote some of the most popular etudes for beginner and intermediate guitarists.
+Spanish guitarist and composer Fernando Sor (1778-1839) wrote some of the most popular etudes for beginner and intermediate guitarists.
 He is also known for composing more complex pieces, including an opera, ballets, and symphonies.
-Sor’s most commonly performed concert-level pieces include Grand Solo, Op.
-14 and Variations on a Theme by Mozart, Op.
-9.

-Sor lived in various countries in Europe, including Spain, Paris, London, and Moscow.
+Fernando Sor lived in various countries in Europe, including Spain, Paris, London, and Moscow.
 He was drawn to music from an early age.
 As he grew up and performed more, Sor’s virtuosic guitar skills gained him worldwide renown.
-Sor’s most prolific composing period happened in retirement, during the last decade or so of his life.
+His most prolific composing period happened in retirement, during the last decade of his life.

-You can find free classical guitar sheet music by composer Fernando Sor here.
+You can also find even more free classical guitar sheet music by composer Fernando Sor on IMSLP.

 Méthode pour la guitare